 Research Data shall be recorded, maintained, retained, used, protected and shared in accordance with State and federal regulations and with Michigan Tech policies and procedures.
 In cases where a conflict or discrepancy exists between this policy and requirements of federal or State of Michigan laws, regulations or guidance, the federal or state requirements shall take precedence.

-This policy applies to all individuals involved in Research at Michigan Tech, including personnel (faculty and staff), students, and includes all Research Data resulting from: 1) activities within the scope of employment of an individual on payroll or otherwise within the scope of compensated duties by individuals receiving other forms of financial compensation from Michigan Tech, 2) research activities conducted within the scope of: a) an external agreement such as a sponsored research agreement; b) an employee's research duties; c) a graduate student's thesis or dissertation topic; or d) any institutional funding including but not limited to those from public, private, or internal sources, or 3) the use of Michigan Tech equipment, hardware, or software.
+This policy applies to all individuals involved in Research at Michigan Tech, including personnel (faculty and staff), students, and includes all Research Data resulting from: 1) activities within the scope of employment of an individual on payroll or otherwise within the scope of compensated duties by individuals receiving other forms of financial compensation from Michigan Tech, 2) research activities conducted within the scope of: a) an external agreement such as a sponsored research agreement; b) an employee's research duties; c) a graduate student's dissertation, thesis or report topic; or d) any institutional funding including but not limited to those from public, private, or internal sources, or 3) the use of Michigan Tech equipment, hardware, or software.

 Research Data, by definition, practice, and intent, is a Michigan Tech asset and must be managed as such to ensure full compliance with all applicable requirements for public accessibility.
 It requires consideration in terms of its ownership, access, sharing, and retention as follows.